josescuderoh/mc_prices/README.md

 Observations:

 * The information marked as (from RUNT) can be passed as argument, a result on the price could be more accurate.
-* It is not clear whether I should deliver null results or a price with NOT_VALID status when mileage is above the maximum or status is 1.

 ### Uninstalling the server